 - Immigrants who came to the U.S. as international students accounted for 23% (21 of 87) of those billion dollar startup companies

-- Students: Apply for the opportunity to become a Global EIR startup founder.
+- International graduates and foreign-born entrepreneurs: Apply to become a Global EIR startup founder

-- Universities and Investors: Support Global EIR founders through investment.
+- Investors: Support Global EIR founders through investment